Unity-Technologies/ClusterDisplay/README.md

 # Cluster Display for Unity Editor

-Use the Unity Cluster Display packages (`com.unity.cluster-display`) to display synchronously the same Unity Scene across multiple machines through display clustering.
+Use the Unity Cluster Display package (`com.unity.cluster-display`) to display synchronously the same Unity Scene across multiple machines through display clustering.

 This repository contains all packages, resources and sample projects related with Unity Cluster Display.